iivanoo/covid-apps-observer/data/data_us/reports/resources/com.webmd.android___8.2.1/report.md

 > Probably the least helpful app I've ever used<br> :date: __2020-11-06 05:49:44__

 > Sux wont even add multiple symptoms<br> :date: __2020-10-27 22:21:36__

-> Useless app!
-What use is it when it doesnt specify all the diseases known to man.
-Found it useless when i searched for a common illness without any single result of my search.
-Moreover, you must choose the required number of illness before you complete your medical check.
-Nonsense!
-What use is it?
-Make a better service instead!<br> :date: __2020-10-26 12:42:37__

-> poorest symptom tracker, really irritating. even it cant find acne and pain? better you developers remove this fraud app, or make a proper diagnosis algorithm,, really hate your app.<br> :date: __2020-10-19 18:40:54__